Professor-G/LineDetect/docs/source/Examples.rst

 The ``include`` parameter can be set to either 'spectrum' to plot the flux only, 'continuum' to display only the continuum fit, or 'both' for both options.

-**IMPORTANT**: If no line is found it is possible that the continuum was insufficiently estimated as a result of low S/N, therefore it is avised to experiment with the different filtering options to identify the most appropriate algorithm for your dataset.
-To experiment with these parameters.
-In this example the redshift of the absorber and hence the equivalent are slightly off, to facilitate the tuning procedure the program contains a optimzation routine.
-If the redshift of the absorber is known, you can enter this into the ``optimize`` class method which will optimize the class parameters until this redshift is calulcated:
+**IMPORTANT**: If no line is found it is possible that the continuum was insufficiently estimated as a result of low S/N, therefore it is avised to experiment with different program parameters to identify those appropriate for your data.
+In this example, the redshift of the absorber and hence the equivalent widths are slightly off, to facilitate the tuning procedure the program contains an optimization routine.
+If the redshift of the absorber is known, you can enter this into the ``optimize`` class method which will optimize the class parameters until this redshift is successfully retrieved:

 .. code-block:: python